econrad-SF/NM-State-Forestry-Python-Tools/README.md

 # NM-State-Forestry-Python-Tools
 Python scripts and geoprocessing tools.

 I worked as the GIS Coordinator at New Mexico State Forestry (NMSF) for 9 months prior to moving to New Mexico Department of Transportation (NMDOT).
 I supported both the forest resources bureau and the fire management bureau at state forestry and wrote python code to create tools that can be run by non-programmers, as well as non-GIS specialists from a GUI in ArcMap.
-The python tools are entirely written in ArcMap and use a number of python modules: os, re, pandas, arcpy (ESRI).
+The python code uses a number of python modules: os, re, pandas, and arcpy (ESRI).
 I also wrote a number of python scripts to be used by only me to help process various datasets.

 Tools:
 1) Convert Shapefile to WKT: User inputs shapefile into tool and code converts vertices to well-known text (WKT) and writes it to a text file.
 The WKT is subsequently copied and pasted into a U.S. Forest Service portal that tracks forest thinning projects.